20 | The Shame Addiction: What the Body Learns (Part 3 of 3)

 THRESHOLD THREE: FROM JUDGMENT TO CURIOSITY

 Most people arrive at this work believing that self-judgment is what keeps them honest.
-That if they stop condemning the pattern, they will repeat it.
+That if they stop beating themselves up for the behavior they keep repeating, they will lose the only thing holding them back from doing it again.
 That shame is the guardrail.

-It is not.
-In Part 1, I described the cycle precisely: shame triggers numbing, numbing provides relief, relief generates guilt, guilt collapses back into shame.
-The judgment is not the solution.
-It is the engine.
-I lived inside that engine for years, cycling through patterns I could not stop precisely because I was at war with the part of myself running them.
+In Part 1, I mapped that cycle and named judgment as the engine keeping it in place.
+What I didn't fully understand until much later was that the war against the pattern was the pattern.
+I lived inside that engine for years, cycling through behaviors I could not stop precisely because I was at war with the part of myself running them.

 A client I will call T. came to integration work carrying decades of shame about compulsive behavior that cycled every time he experienced relational disconnection.
 He had spent years at war with the part of himself that engaged in it.
 In a session following ceremony I asked him what the behavior was actually trying to do.
 What did it need?
 A long pause.
 Then, with some surprise: "It's trying to make me feel less alone."
 That was the first time he had asked the behavior a question instead of attacking it.
 Something that had been clenched, loosened.
 Not resolved.
 Loosened.
 That is what curiosity does.
 It does not end the pattern immediately.
 It interrupts the war that was keeping the pattern in place.
 Kristin Neff's research on self-compassion confirms what I watch happen in that loosening: people who meet themselves with curiosity after failure are more likely to change, not less.
 Shame does not make us better.
 It makes us more desperate.